masonmedia/vuepress-docs/docs/src/ui/components.md

 This also applies to all images associated with a component, be it coming from JSON or the `img` folder.

-## A **short example**

-A flipcard component from one course was referenced for use in another's storyboard.

-First the above process for locating the component was undertaken.
-The HTML, JSON, and CSS were copied over.
-Images were commented out.
-Component did not work.
-Back to the original course; there was a tangle of related javascript functions in various of the Vue options (data, methods), which were trial and errored to see what was needed.

-After 30 minutes, the component finally worked.
-But with sections commented out, and all the original code still named as such, with keys and IDs from the old/original course.

-The next step would be to rename all those keys and IDs to import the proper JSON and images from the current course.

 ## Suggestions

 While TAM has begun a component repository to act as a global component reference, there needs to be a readily available, working example of each component (a la Bootstrap docs) without all the specific project-related code attached.